-FUNDING AREAS: Animals, Pediatric Health in Washington D.C., Jewish causes, Education in Washington, D.C.
+FUNDING AREAS: Environment, Health & Human Services, Jewish causes, Education, Washington, D.C.

 BACKGROUND: Emanuel "Manny" Friedman has a BA in Education from the University of North Carolina at Chapel Hill and a JD from Georgetown University.
 Friedman began his career in 1973 at Legg Mason Wood Walker.
 He is also a founder of Friedman, Billings, Ramsey Group, Inc., now known as Arlington Asset Investment Corp, and FBR Capital Markets.
 Friedman went on to cofound EJF Capital, an investment management firm based in Arlington, Virginia.

-ANIMALS: EJF Philanthropies focuses on wildlife conservation, wildlife trafficking, farmed animals, companion animals, and veterinary science.
+ENVIRONMENT: EJF Philanthropies prioritizes wildlife conservation, wildlife trafficking, farmed animals, companion animals, and veterinary science.
 Grantees have including Washington Humane Society, Working Dogs for Conservation, Panthera, and Environmental Investigation Agency.
 One of their signature initiatives is the Jewish Initiative for Animals, which aims to develop "supply chains for higher-welfare kosher meats."

 LOOKING FORWARD: Expect Friedman and French to continue supporting their select interest areas.